-The lagoon is one of only five known hypersaline estuary systems in the world, and of the 44 species of fish identified in the Gulf of Mexico as commercial or recreational, 37 have been found in the Laguna Madre.
+The shallow waters of the Laguna Madre account for almost 80 percent of all Texas’ seagrass beds and the region supports a variety of fish species, including spotted sea trout, redfish and flounder.
+Of the 44 species of fish identified in the Texas Gulf as commercial or recreational, 37 have been found in the Laguna Madre.